-- → The gaskets can only be replaced when all the following conditions are met: - The valve size is ≤DN 150. - The valve does not have a balanced plug. - The valve does not have a bellows seal. - The valve does not have an insulating section. - → To replace the gaskets in other valve versions, contact our after-sales service.
+- → The gaskets can only be replaced when all the following conditions are met: - The valve size is ≤NPS 6. - The valve does not have a balanced plug. - The valve does not have an insulating section. - → To replace the gaskets in other valve versions, contact our after-sales service.